Table of contents

 Lists of recipients in GA4

-These are groups of users who share common characteristics (attributes), i.e., for example, they have performed certain behaviors on the site, come from the same demographic groups, or are further described by another characteristic (e.g., users from a particular city).
-We can create such audience segments in the GA4 panel, and then use them in advertising systems such as Google Ads.
-We can define them very broadly, e.g. “users who bought pants”, or very precisely, e.g. “users who came from Google Ads campaign and bought women’s denim pants”.
+These users share common characteristics (attributes), i.e., they have performed certain behaviours on the site, come from the same demographic groups, or are further described by another characteristic (e.g., users from a particular city).
+We can create such audience segments in the GA4 panel and use them in advertising systems such as Google Ads.
+We can define them very broadly, e.g. „users who bought pants”, or very precisely, e.g. „users who came from a Google Ads campaign and bought women’s denim pants”.

-As you probably already know, data collected by Google Analytics is different from that collected by, for example, Google Ads – all traffic from your site flows into GA4.
-The result of this is that every time a user hits your site/your online store, and their behavior on your site matches the terms you set, they are added to the selected audience.
+As you probably already know, data collected by Google Analytics differs from that collected by, for example, Google Ads – all traffic from your site flows into GA4.
+The result is that every time a user hits your site/your online store, and their behaviour on your site matches the terms you set, they are added to the selected audience.
 The rate at which your audience lists fill up depends on the conditions you specify and how often users visit your site.
-Lists that have very broad conditions (e.g., going to a contact page) will fill up faster than lists with narrow requirements (e.g., buying a specific pair of shoes).
+Lists with very broad conditions (e.g., going to a contact page) will fill up faster than lists with narrow requirements (e.g., buying a specific pair of shoes).

 Difference-in-receiver-lists-in-GA4 and Universal Analytics

-It’s very important for you to remember that here, too, you can’t compare data from these two analytics tools.
+You must remember that you can’t compare data from these two analytics tools here, either.
 Why?
 Let me show you with a simple example.

 The difference most often caught by marketers occurs with user source/medium reports.

-If you would use the utm_source parameter in Universal Analytics it is obvious that you would get data for the source dimension.
-On the other hand, if you use the same parameter in Google Analytics 4, you will get three reports: Source, New User – source and Session – source.
+If you use the utm_source parameter in Universal Analytics, you will obviously get data for the source dimension.
+On the other hand, if you use the same parameter in Google Analytics 4, you will get three reports: Source, New User—source, and Session—source.

-The defined audience lists in Universal Analytics itself are also strongly different from what we can do in GA4.
-When migrating your data, it will be far better if you create such lists on your own in GA4, based on the previously adopted criteria in Universal Analytics.
+The defined audience lists in Universal Analytics are also very different from what we can do in GA4.
+When migrating your data, it will be far better if you create such lists on your own in GA4 based on the previously adopted criteria in Universal Analytics.

-GA4 has another very significant near-term advantage over its predecessor – it takes into account forecast audiences!
+GA4 has another significant near-term advantage over its predecessor – it considers forecast audiences!

-Lists with forecast recipients are lists with at least one condition based on forecasts.
-GA4 uses data modeling and machine learning to predict groups of recipients who, for example, are most likely to purchase your products or services.
-This option gives us another great opportunity to create a useful audience.
-For example, we can create a list of users based on conditions: Age 25-35 and users who are likely to make a purchase within the next 7 days.
+Lists with forecast recipients have at least one condition based on forecasts.
+GA4 uses data modelling and machine learning to predict groups of recipients who are most likely to purchase your products or services.
+This option gives us another great opportunity to create a helpful audience.
+For example, we can create a list of users based on conditions: age 25-35 and users likely to purchase within the next 7 days.

 Suggested recipient lists